diptiphplaravel/db-backup-one-click/README.md

 3. Then update the composer with "composer update" command.

-4. Set below values in .env \n
+4. Set below values in .env
 Create database and give details as per below DB_HOST=<DB_HOST>
 DB_PORT=<DB_PORT>